Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 === "Dask"

-    If you want to learn more about Dask, you can read the [Dask delayed documentation](https://docs.dask.org/en/stable/delayed.html).
-Please refer to the [Dask Discourse channel](https://discourse.dask.org/) for Dask-specific questions.
+    If you want to learn more about Dask, you can read the [Dask Delayed documentation](https://docs.dask.org/en/stable/delayed.html) to read more about the decorators and the [Dask Distributed documentation](https://distributed.dask.org/en/stable/) to read more about the distributed Dask cluster.
+Please refer to the [Dask Discourse page](https://discourse.dask.org/) for Dask-specific questions.

 === "Redun"